The 25 Best Kinetic Typography Animation Video Examples Across Use Cases

 Never Sit Still worked with Design Studio to create an exciting animated typography video for Stake’s launch event.

-This video needed to capture the energy of the US stock market, so they made a punchy, snappy, type-driven video edited tightly to jazzy drums.
+This video needed to capture the energy of the US stock market and trading, so they made a punchy, snappy, type-driven video edited tightly to jazzy drums to deliver a high-impact experience.

 Vocus is an international network and fiber business connecting Australia, New Zealand, and the Asia Pacific.

-Oculus VR headsets redefine digital gaming and entertainment.
+Oculus VR headsets have pioneered and redefined gaming.

-With a growing library of games and experiences, there is no limit to where you can go and what you can do in virtual reality.
+With an ever-growing library of games and experiences, there is no limit to where you can go and what you can do in virtual reality.

 The updated Oculus identity moves VR away from an unknown futuristic world, to a bright, accessible way for people to enhance their everyday life.